swiftdemand/swiftprotocol/README.md

 ### Speed of transactions
 A single confirmation of a transaction will occur within 0 to 3 seconds on publishing a transaction.
 Normal transactions should be signed by Identity Providers on behalf of a Swift Citizen when the Citizen initiates an action.
 Therefore any transaction signed by an Identity Provider has a high level of trust as an Identity Provider is very unlikely to attempt a double spend attack and can be trusted after a single confirmation.
 Transactions signed by individual citizens should wait for multiple transactions before being treated as final and follows the same logic as layed out in Bitcoin's Whitepaper. \[5]

+## Compensation
+Both Delegated Nodes and Identity Providers receive a salary in Swifts for their service.
+Salary will be paid out on a daily basis at the same time Swift Citizens receive their daily income.
+The Swifts that are generated will initially be drawn from the 80% pool dedicated to regular Swift Distribution.
+Once that pool has been fully distributed additional Swifts generated from salaries will be created in addition to the Stage 2 inflation distribution.

+### Delegated Node Salary
+Delegated Nodes will each receive an equal salary.
+The Delegated Nodes themselves will vote on their own salary with the constraint that the salary must stay within a certain percentage of the previous salary.
+In the event where Delegated Nodes attempt to abuse this power, it is the responsibility of Swift Citizens to vote out the nodes.

+### Identity Provider Salary
+The Identity Provider salary is decided on by the delegated nodes.
+The salary is multiplied by the amount of Swifts that have been claimed by Citizens that are under that specific Identity Provider.
+For example if the salary decided by the Delegated Nodes is 0.01 and the Identity Provider has 100,000 active validated citizens that claimed 5,000,000 Swifts during that day the Identity Provider will receive 50,000 Swifts at the first block after midnight UTC.

 ## Reserved Funds
 20 Billion Swifts will be reserved, these Swifts are not controlled by any central source, but rather are under the control of the Delegated Nodes.
 It is the responsibility of the Delegated Nodes to assign these funds on an as needed basis to Identity Provider, or Swift Citizens in an effort to benefit the success of the Swift Protocol.